shaovoon/forloopbenchmark/README.md

         Accumulator:  391ms, sum:500000500000
 ```

-Cygwin g++ 5.4 results. g++ also generate the similar code for all 4 for loops. g++ did not vectorize for loop
+## Cygwin g++ 5.4 results.

+g++ also generate the similar code for all 4 for loops but it did not vectorize for loop

 ```
 # g++ ForLoopBenchmark.cpp -O2 -std=c++14